[This article was first published in May, 2022, and updated in May, 2025.]

 Engraving

 One of the advantages of many of the pens that I've chosen is that they can be engraved.
 Engraving is especially nice for a pen that is given to honor a significant event like a graduation or new job.
-We offer engraving for $18 per line, but, for a pen to be suitable for engraving, it needs to have a plain surface (no patterns) and be made of shiny lacquer or of metal.
+We offer engraving for $18 per line, but, for a pen to be suitable for engraving, it needs to have a plain lacquered surface (no patterns).
 The engraving is done on the cap section of the pen (even for a capless pen like a ballpoint).
 Each line can have 10-15 characters (this includes letters, numbers, special characters, spaces, and punctuation), and we can fit 1-2 lines, depending on the size of the pen.
 There are two options for font style: block and script.

 My top pick for the perfect graduation pen is the Waterman Expert.
 The Expert is a very popular choice for those who need a beautiful and traditional gift, whether to thank a business associate or honor a milestone occasion.
 It's usually the first pen I show customers who come into the store looking for this type of pen, and most tell me it was exactly what they were hoping to find.
 Unless it is out of their price range, customers who see and hold the Expert say, "I'll take it!"
 Waterman writes of this pen, "A symbol of ambition and success, Expert's assertive and powerful silhouette infuses confidence into any occasion."
 This is the ideal message to convey for a graduation.